 The trial began the next day, on February 19th, with the kidnapper Melba Branson entering the courtroom with eight-week-old Millie sleeping in her arms.
-Mr. McGill quickly walked over and blurted out, “Let me hold my baby” and then grab Millie and ran out of the courtroom.
+Mr. McGill quickly walked over and blurted out, “Let me hold my baby,” and then grab Millie and ran out of the courtroom.

-You see, he had intended to turn the baby over to his sister Annie Mae McGill and allow her to raise her.
+The father had intended to turn the baby over to his sister Annie Mae McGill and allow her to raise her.
 He was suddenly stopped out in the hallway by the assistant District Attorney.

-The District Attorney really wanted to make an example of Mrs. Branson as a warning to future kidnappers, but in the end, the jury acquitted her of all the charges.
+The District Attorney wanted to make an example of Mrs. Branson as a warning to future kidnappers, but in the end, the jury acquitted her of all the charges.
 Not only that, but she didn’t get Millie.